saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/ShipmentRouteSegment.md

-Let's explore the `ShipmentPackageRouteSeg` and `ShipmentRouteSegment` entities, their roles within the Apache OFBiz framework, and the customizations made in HotWax Commerce.
+The `ShipmentPackageRouteSeg` and `ShipmentRouteSegment` entities, their roles within the Apache OFBiz framework, and the customizations made in HotWax Commerce.

 ### ShipmentPackageRouteSeg (Apache OFBiz)